 Ensley Elementary School

-- Ensley Elementary School's student population of 509 students has stayed relatively flat over five school years.
+Ensley Elementary School's student population of 475 students has declined by 10% over five school years.

 |Grades Offered||Grades Prekindergarten-5|